2017 Was The Year That The Internet Destroyed Our Shared Reality

 On a blistering 107-degree Phoenix evening this August, thousands came to watch Donald Trump cobble together an alternate reality.

-For 16 minutes, the president leaned against the podium and outlined a grim threat facing the those in the room — a poisonous influence that was “fomenting divisions” in the country.”
+For 16 minutes, the president leaned against the podium and outlined a grim threat facing those in the room — a poisonous influence that was “fomenting divisions” in the country.
 He was, of course, referring to the media, decrying the press as "liars" and "sick people," framing them as a fundamental threat to the United States.
 "I really think they don't like our country.
 I really believe that," he told the crowd.

 He defended his comments about the recent Charlottesville protests by quoting himself at length, but omitted the key “both sides” phrase that drew ire from the media and his critics.
 He claimed as fact that the press would never dare show the size of his rally crowd, even though CNN’s cameras had repeatedly zoomed out to show the scope of the audience.
 Trump didn’t seem to mind and neither did those in attendance.
 There was no way his supporters in the room could know what CNN was doing with its cameras.
 Nor were they likely to go back and listen to or read transcripts of the speech to scour for inconsistencies when the primary source stood before them telling them what transpired.